 Interstate 80 west

-The Interstate 80 mainline turns west and descends from "The Maze" toward San Francisco Bay.
+After Interstates 580-880 depart, the Interstate 80 mainline turns west and descends from "The Maze" toward San Francisco Bay.
 The final Oakland interchange serves the former Oakland Army Base and Naval Supply Center (Exit 8A).
 The Oakland Army Base was transferred from the Military to the city of Oakland on August 6, 2003.
 Plans for the 364-acre parcel include expansion of the Port of Oakland and the construction of commercial "Gateway" development as part of the Oakland Redevelopment Agency.
 Photo taken 07/06/07.

 The only exit between Interstate 580 ("The Maze") and the bay bridge is Exit 8A for West Grand Avenue.
 The influx of traffic from the right is from Interstate 80; this picture is taken from the transition ramp from westbound Interstate 580 to westbound Interstate 80.
 Photo taken 07/06/07.

-Westbound Interstate 80 approaching the toll plaza for the San Francisco-Oakland Bay Bridge.
+Westbound Interstate 80 approaches the toll plaza for the San Francisco-Oakland Bay Bridge.
 The last free exit, for Exit 8A/West Grand Avenue and Maritime Street, is available at the far right lane.
 The overpass ahead carries the transition lanes from northbound Interstate 880 to westbound Interstate 80.
 Photos taken 04/06/09 and 07/06/07.

 Exit 8A departs Interstate 80 westbound and loops east onto Grand Avenue ahead of its intersection with Maritime Street.
 Maritime Street travels southwest through the former Oakland Army Base to the former Oakland Naval Supply Center.
 Grand Avenue meanwhile continues southeast to junction Interstate 880 south and central Oakland.
 Photos taken 04/06/09 and 07/06/07.